hardik00079/AcademyReportPortal-Backend/README.md

 # AcademyReportPortal-Backend

-Role - Account Manager
+Role - Account Manager,
-Role - Instructor
+Role - Instructor,
 Role - Trainee

 Account Manager can see Instructor generated detailed reports of trainees, so they can shortlist tyrainee for spacific role